Jim Marchant: QAnon connections

 According to Marchant, Republican politicians have been "bought off and they get co-opted by the cabal, the socialist communist cabal."
 He also claims the cabal has rigged every election in Nevada since 2008 beginning with President Barack Obama, who Marchant believes was "installed by the communist socialist cabal".
 He claims, "in Nevada, we haven't elected anybody since 2006."
 Furthermore, Marchant believes the "cabal" stole the 2020 Presidential election with Dominion Voting Systems machines: "the cabal, the deep state cabal, basically invented the Dominion machines to cheat and they tested it in Venezuela first."
 This is a reference to an unfounded conspiracy theory that before his death in 2013, Venezuelan leader Hugo Chavez manipulated Dominion Voting Systems machines, which were planted by billionaire philanthropist George Soros to switch votes from former President Donald Trump to President Joe Biden.
 He also claims the "cabal" purposefully used COVID-19 to destroy the country and that President Joe Biden is a puppet of the World Economic Forum, which Marchant calls "elitist globalists that control everything".

+In 2024, Marchant expressed an antisemitic conspiracy theory, claiming that a secret cabal “had a plan for thousands of years, actually… they’re evil people.
+You know, they’ve taken control of everything through the money system."
+Marchant said that this group "started with the Khazarians," referencing a fringe theory that the Khazars were the ancestors of modern Ashkenazi Jews.
+Marchant further stated that this cabal was responsible for the assassinations of Abraham Lincoln and John F. Kennedy.

+2024 Senate bid

+Marchant ran for a seat in the United States Senate In 2024.
+He lost the Republican primary to Sam Brown.